Tom Sjogren: Business career

 Together with his wife Tina Sjögren, Tom was a professional explorer and completed the Three Poles Challenge.
 The couple did so, while also breaking the speed record of reaching both the South and North Pole unsupported, with a time of 118 days.

 As part of their expeditions, the couple invented lightweight satellite communication software and hardware solutions, which later turned into a business with customers including NASA, NGOs, defense units, and extreme explorers.
 This business was run under their ExplorersWeb.com subsidiary, HumanEdgeTech.

-In 2019, Tom and Tina founded Pythom, a California-based aerospace company which is currently in development of a complete human-rated space transportation system, including rockets, landers and spaceships for Earth, Mars, the Moon and asteroids.
+In 2020, Tom and Tina founded Pythom, a California-based aerospace company which is currently in development of a complete human-rated space transportation system, including rockets, landers and spaceships for Earth, Mars, the Moon and asteroids.
 The space fleet is designed around successful principles from early Earth exploration: low cost, light travel, small and agile teams.

-The couple has announced their aspiration of going to Mars on Pythom spacecraft within the end of this decade, with the first launch window estimated in 2026.
+The couple has announced their aspiration of going to Mars on Pythom spacecraft within the end of this decade.